Services / Residential / Yard & Food Waste Removal

 General Information

-Trash carts will be serviced on a weekly basis.
-Service on recycling and yard and food waste carts will alternate weekly.
+Trash is serviced on a weekly basis.
+Service for recycling and organics (where available) will alternate every other week.

-Options To Compost Yard & Food Waste
+Options To Compost Yard & Food Waste Organics

 Know What Goes In Your Yard & Food Waste Cart